-Incentive Program: Rock Island is currently offering a last mile incentive program to those who connect to our network.
+Incentive Program: Rock Island is currently offering a last-mile incentive program to those who connect to our network.
 Our incentive structure is specifically designed to encourage communities and groups to work together with us to find the best, most cost-effective solution for your area.
 Our Construction Incentive pays up to $1,500 on Rock Island equipment and Rock Island labor.
-This credit goes toward your last mile build cost and usually makes your last mile equal to the cost of excavation.
+This credit goes toward your final mile build cost and usually makes your last mile equal to the cost of excavation.

-Power Grid Control Backbone: The original fiber optic network built by OPALCO starting in 2001 to control and monitor the electric grid systems through the San Juans.
-Rock Island connects your middle mile and last mile to this backbone in order to provide internet service to San Juan County.
+Power Grid Control Backbone: The original fiber-optic network built by OPALCO starting in 2001 to control and monitor the electric grid systems through the San Juans.
+Rock Island connects your middle mile and last mile to this backbone to provide internet service to San Juan County.

-Island Network: The original fiber optic network department within OPALCO established in 2001.
+Island Network: The original fiber-optic network department within OPALCO was established in 2001.
 This was spun out from OPALCO in 2014 and became what is now Rock Island Communications.

 NewCo: A legacy term used exclusively in the planning phase of establishing Rock Island Communications by OPALCO.
 This appears in documents pertaining to this initiative during that period.